GNUnet: File sharing

 The primary application at this point is anonymous, censorship-resistant file-sharing, allowing users to anonymously publish or retrieve information of all kinds.
 The GNUnet protocol which provides anonymity is called GAP (GNUnet anonymity protocol).
 GNUnet FS can additionally make use of GNU libextractor to automatically annotate shared files with metadata.

 File encoding

-Files shared with GNUnet are ECRS (An Encoding for Censorship-Resistant Sharing) coded.
+Files shared with GNUnet are ECRS (Encoding for Censorship-Resistant Sharing) coded.

 All content is represented as GBlocks.
 Each GBlock contains 1024 bytes.
 There are several types of GBlocks, each of them serves a particular purpose.
 Any GBlock $B$ is uniquely identified by its RIPEMD-160 hash $H(B)$.

 DBlocks store actual file contents and nothing else.
 File is split at 1024 byte boundaries and resulting chunks are stored in DBlocks.
 DBlocks are linked together into Merkle tree by means of IBlocks that store DBlock identifiers.

 Blocks are encrypted with a symmetric key derived from $H(B)$ when they are stored in the network.